kiayaand20/Project-2/README.md

 ### Strengths:

-I am wholly aware of the direction I want to go in terms of functionality and styling of the application.
+I am wholly aware of the direction I want to go in terms of functionality.
+This will come in handy when setting up the core apllication structure and styling of the application.

 ### Weaknesses: